-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network "Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network not limited to, deluxe frames, tinting, progressive lenses or anti-reflective coating).
+Routine Vision Services Please turn to Section 4 Routine Vision Services of this chapter for more detailed information about this benefit.
+Eye Exam \$0 copayment for 1 exam every 12 months.
+Eyewear Plan pays up to \$125 combined allowance for eyeglasses and contact lenses every 12 months.
+Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance or copayment for the "Welcome to Medicare" preventive visit.
-There is no coinsurance or copayment for the "Welcome to Medicare" preventive visit.
-Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.

-^{} Covered services that do not count toward your maximum out-of-pocket amount.
+\ Covered services that do not count toward your maximum out-of-pocket amount.

-SECTION 3 What medical services are not covered by the plan?
+Section 3 What Medical services are not covered by the plan?